AquaDraco/UnityStationWiki/Development-Standards-Guide.md

     /// </summary>
     public struct PlayerState
     ```
-1. Use a separate .cs file for each public class or struct.
-Avoid defining multiple public classes / structs in one script file.
+1. Usually, use a separate .cs file for each public class or struct.
+It is sometimes preferable to have more than one in the same file, but if uncertain err on the side of using a separate file.
 1. Format code according to our standard style.
 Your IDE will be able to apply some of these automatically by reading this from our .editorconfig file.
 For reference (or in case .editorconfig can't support these), here's the style conventions:
     1. Indent using tabs rather than spaces.
     1. When checking in code, try to ensure it uses Unix-style (LF) line endings.
 If you're on OSX or Linux, you don't need to do anything.
 If you are on Windows, ensure that you have configured git to check out Windows style but commit Unix-style line endings using the command `git config --global core.autocrlf true` or configuring this using your git GUI of choice.